mvolkmann/blog/src/lit.md

 is library that simplifies developing
 {% aTargetBlank "https://www.webcomponents.org/", "web components" %}.

+Lit components are native web components.

+Web components can be used in any web page, with any web framework, and in Markdown files.
+This gives them much broader applicability than components implemented using a specific frameworks such as React.

+Web components are more future-proof that other kinds of components because they are likely to be usable in applications built with future web frameworks.

 ## Installing

 The easiest way to get started using Lit is to